 We set off from our hotel and walked towards the city centre.
-We didn’t really know where we were going but we had decided if we walked towards York Minister then we could see some of the sights first.
+We didn’t really know where we were going but we had decided if we walked towards York Minister then we could see some of the top sights in York first.

 National Railway Museum York

 The Museum is free!
 Yes, you read correctly its free.
 Although donations are welcome.
-When we arrived at the National Railway Museum York we were asked for a donation or we could buy a guide book.
+When we arrived at the National Railway Museum York we were asked for a donation or we could buy a guidebook.
 We decided to get my son an activity book.
-The museum is free to get into which makes it a great day out in my opinion.
+As the museum is free to get into it makes it a great day out in my opinion.
 We made our way into the main hall and that’s when we realized just how big the museum was.

-My son’s eyes lit up with the amount of trains that were there.
+My son’s eyes lit up with the number of trains that were there.
 He ran around shouting “there’s Thomas, there’s Edward…that’s Stephen!”
-We took his picture with pretty much every train in there.
-We set about making our way around the buildings.
+We must have taken his picture with pretty much every train in there while making our way around the buildings.
 While there we heard we would be able to see the turntable move.
 We thought this was awesome and quickly found a place to stand and watch.
-There are many areas to the museum.
-Some areas my son wasn’t too interested in but for the older child they may like these areas.
+There are many areas to the museum, some areas my son wasn’t too interested in but for the older children they may like these areas.
 Your feet will hurt by the end of all the exploring so make sure you wear good footwear!

 Inside the NRW Museum, you will find a cafe in the great hall and also a restaurant.
 We went to the main cafe in the great hall for lunch, as per normal at any tourist attraction the food was pretty expensive so might be best to bring a picnic along if you don’t want a big bill for lunch.
 Although as the entrance is free, I suppose you have to expect the cafes etc to be more expensive.

-After lunch we looked around a bit more and we also tried out the miniature train outside.
+After lunch, we looked around a bit more and we also tried out the miniature train outside.
 You have to buy a ticket before you go on from the little machine.
 Again expensive for how long you get…which isn’t very long!
 But our eldest son loved it so its worth the ticket price.
-There is also a play area outside for the kids to play on which is a good place to get them to let off some steam (no pun intended)
+There is also a play area outside for the kids to play on which is a good place to get them to let off some steam (no pun intended).

-* Reviews are our own opinion.
-We haven’t been paid in anyway for writing this.
+Disclaimer: Reviews are our own opinion.
+We haven’t been paid in any way for writing this.